jefflunt/nmspec/README.md

       - w str_list    str_list
 ```

-Here's a theoretical implementation of an `nmspec messenger` for the game
+`demo/generals.io.nmspec` contains a theoretical implementation of a messenger
-[generals.io][generals.io]:
+for the game, [generals.io][generals.io]:

 ```yaml
 version: 1